 Zirconia Implants are definitely placed differently than titanium implants.
-The crowns are also fitted differently than titanium implants.
-The bite needs to be adjusted differently than titanium implants too.
+The crowns are also fitted differently than titanium.
+The bite needs to be adjusted differently than titanium too.
 It is advisable to seek a dentist who has experience in placing ceramic Implants and not just any implant dentist.

-Is performing Zirconia Implant Surgery any Different than Titanium Implant Surgery?
+Is Zirconia Implant Surgery Different than Titanium Surgery?

-There is definitely a difference between the training for a zirconia implant dentist vs a titanium.
+There is definitely a difference between the training for ceramic and titanium implant dentistry.
 Zirconia implant dentistry is more specialized and most zirconia implant dentists have placed hundreds if not thousands of titanium implants before doing ceramic.
 In fact, until zirconia protocols become easier, dentists should get acclimated to titanium prior to doing more difficult zirconia implant dentistry cases.